coderefinery/workshop-intro/livestream.md

 This is a livestreamed workshop!

-Everyone will watch the livestream of instructors talking and showing demos on Twitch.
+**Everyone will watch the livestream** of instructors talking and showing demos on Twitch.

 In week 1, there will also be exercises, which you can do in two ways: on your own or in team.

 No dedicated (team) exercise time in week 2, but interaction via collaborative document.

-We plan on having a minimum 10 min break every hour.
+We plan on having a **minimum 10 min break every hour**.

-The materials are always available for everyone, and linked from the Workshop page.
+The materials are **always available for everyone**, and linked from the Workshop page.

-All recordings will be available on twitch right away and on youtube the day after.
+All **recordings** will be available on twitch right away and on youtube the day after.

 ### Collaborative Document

-Even though this is a livestream workshop, you are never alone, we use a collaborative document as our connection to you.
+Even though this is a livestream workshop, you are never alone, we use a collaborative document as our **connection to you**.
 We use it:

-- to distribute information to you.
+- to **distribute information** to you.

 - as a "chat":
-  - let us know about accessibility issues
+  - let us know about **accessibility issues**
+  - **ask questions**
-  - ask questions , it is anonymous!
+  - Note: It is anonymous!

   ![Example questions in collaborative document](https://coderefinery.github.io/manuals/_images/hackmd--questions2.png)